 My love for two-wheeled adventures is not limited to leg-powered bicycles.
-No, I’m a fan of any adventure or excursion that involves riding any sort of ‘bike’.
+No, I’m a fan of any adventure that involves riding any sort of ‘bike’.

-So I was thrilled when I saw a shop in Guatapé that rents scooters by the hour.
+So during my three-week jaunt around Colombia in late 2017, I was thrilled to discover a shop in Guatapé that rents scooters by the hour.

 But before coming to Guatapé I had done some research and found out that there is much more to this area than a colorful plaza and a big rock.
 There are cascading waterfalls, beautiful rivers with sandy beaches, off the beaten path Colombian towns, and lush, green coffee country to explore.